FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Proposed Method: FedSOL

 where $\odot$ denotes the element-wise product.
-Intuitively, the adaptive radius allows local learning to deviate certain parameters from the global model, only if they are crucial enough to withstand larger weight perturbations.
+Intuitively, the adaptive perturbation allows local learning to deviate certain parameters from the global model when they are significantly influential to justify larger weight perturbations.
+Note that using a fixed value for $\rho$ corresponds to setting $\boldsymbol{\Lambda}$ in \Autoref{eq_adaptive_sol} as a vector with all entries to one.